 - Care must be medically necessary.

 Working with a variety of payors is essential for successful use of home care services.
 Continuum Home Health Care works with many payors.
-Some examples of payors we work with on a daily basis:

 Continuum is certified by the federal government to participate in the Medicare program.
 This program pays for home care services for Medicare-eligible patients who meet Medicare criteria.

 Get specific documentation about Medicare and home health.

 Continuum participates in Virginia's Medicaid program.
 There are many different Medicaid programs.
 These include the traditional programs that support the care needs of those patients meeting Medicaid eligibility criteria.

 Continuum works with most commercial payors.
 You may wish to contact your insurance company and request that Continuum be chosen as the agency of choice.
 We can work with your insurance agency to be sure you get the services you need.

 We work with claims managers, case managers and physicians to provide care that promotes returning to work and the best use of home care services to ensure good outcomes and satisfaction.